-Simulated benefits in EUROMOD include: the Family Allowances, the Social Allowance for elderly, the "80 euro bonus" (since 2014), the Reddito di Inserimento (since 2018) plus other minor benefits (mother bonus, new born bonus) which are not included in the validation tables.
+Simulated benefits in EUROMOD include: the Family Allowances, the Social Allowance for elderly, the "80 euro bonus" (since 2014), the Reddito di Inserimento and Reddito di CIttadinanza (since 2018/2019) plus other minor benefits (mother bonus, new born bonus) which are not included in the validation tables.

 Mainly, there are no information on the number of recipients in external statistics while figures provided by EUROMOD refer to households.

 The simulated aggregates match quite well the external statistics from ISTAT.
 However, the caveat mentioned above about the simulation of the two benefits need to be borne in mind.
 In particular, comparing the simulated amount of the Family Allowances and the Social Allowance for elderly with the ones recorded in the survey, it can emerge a mismatch of families receiving the benefits with a likely greater impact on poverty reduction of the simulated benefits.
-The "80 euro" bonus results to be undersimulated by around 20% which can be related to the misspecification of declared employment income in the bottom part of the income distribution.
-The social benefits included and not simulated match quite well the external statistics (with the main exception of social assistance benefits which are determined at local level and not well captured by the input data) with signals of a likely misclassification of income sources among the different components which need to be born in mind in the interpretation of the figures provided below.
+The "80 euro" bonus results to be undersimulated by around 10% which can be related to the misspecification of declared employment income in the bottom part of the income distribution.